theanandankit/airtribe-backend/README.md

-AirTribe ASSIGNMENT
+AirTribe Assignment
 ============
-This repository contains the code and Dockerized setup of ARITRIBE-BACKEND Assignment.
+This repository contains the code and dockerized setup of ARITRIBE-BACKEND Assignment.

 About the Project
 -----------
-My task was to build a backend which capable of storing course related data i.e. Course, Learner, Instructor details.
+My task was to build a backend which capable of storing course related data like Course, Learner, Instructor details.
 Also I have to create search functionality for the stored data.
 At last I have to dockerize the complete project keeping in mind that my backend should be scalable and optimal.

 TechStack Used
 ------